Published on 12 August 2026

 Factors often stipulate a minimum monthly fee regardless of how many invoices you process.
 If your factoring activities fall below this threshold in any given month, you'll still pay the minimum (typically £500-£1,000).

 This proves particularly problematic for seasonal businesses with fluctuating invoice volumes.
+In practice, most providers expect regular invoicing volume from other businesses rather than one-off consumer sales.

 4. Service Fees